-However, if you move outside the city centre and live in areas like Vinitsa or Asparuhovo, the renting costs are dramatically lower.
+However, renting costs are dramatically lower if you move outside the city center and live in areas like Vinitsa or Asparuhovo.

-Purchasing a property in Varna is still less expensive than in other European countries but is considered less affordable for locals who work in the city.
-Properties located in Varna’s centre will cost around 1,000 EU ($1,174) per square meter.
+Purchasing a property in Varna is still less expensive than in other European countries but is considered less affordable for locals working there.
+Properties located in Varna’s center will cost around 1,000 EU ($1,174) per square meter.

 Expats living in Varna

-Varna attracts digital nomads thanks to its vibrant culture, amazing opportunities to socialize and meet new people, and other advantages.
+Varna attracts digital nomads thanks to its vibrant culture, excellent opportunities to socialize and meet new people, and other advantages.
 However, it’s also a popular destination for retirees or families with children.

-The city offers a number of prestigious schools like First English Language School, the School of Mathematics, and more.
+The city offers several prestigious schools like First English Language School, The School of Mathematics, and more.

-There are also areas in the city that are extremely suitable for retirees who are looking for a calmer way of life, the opportunity to live in a quiet house with a gorgeous garden, and to embrace all that the nature surrounding Varna has to offer.
+There are also areas in the city that are highly suitable for retirees looking for a calmer way of life, the opportunity to live in a quiet house with a gorgeous garden and to embrace all that the nature surrounding Varna offers.

-You can meet other expats in Varna by attending organized events or joining Facebook groups like Expats in Varna where there are nearly 3,000 members.
+You can meet other expats in Varna by attending organized events or joining Facebook groups like Expats in Varna, with nearly 3,000 members.

 Best areas to live in Varna

-Expat retirees will feel wonderful in areas like Trakata, Vinitsa, or Briz, which are quieter neighbourhoods that offer stunning properties for rent and purchase.
-Trakata is popular for being host to a wide variety of beautiful houses with spacious gardens.
+Expat retirees will feel wonderful in areas like Trakata, Vinitsa, or Briz – quieter neighborhoods with stunning properties for rent and purchase.
+Trakata is famous for having various beautiful houses with spacious gardens.

-Younger people tend to prefer the central areas of the city or neighbourhoods like Chataldzha, Red Square, Levski, or the zone around the cathedral.
+Younger people prefer the city’s central areas or neighborhoods like Chataldzha, Red Square, Levski, or the zone around the cathedral.

 Areas to avoid